canonical/certification-docs/Policy_Guide.rst

 Do *not* request further certificates each time retest results are submitted to C3.

-When performing retests, you MUST run the full requested testplan.
+When performing retests, you MUST run the full requested test plan.
 We provide targeted test plans and launchers to assist with this.
 For example, if you are asked to re-run a storage test, you should run the ``test-storage`` command which runs a small storage only subset of tests.